Troubleshoot IAM policies - AWS Identity and Access Management

 Attaching or detaching a policy in an IAM account

 Some AWS managed policies are linked to a service.
 These policies are used only with a service-linked role for that service.
-In the IAM console, when you view the Policy details page for a policy, the page includes a banner to indicate that the policy is linked to a service.
+In the IAM console, when you view the Policy details page, the page includes a banner to indicate that the policy is linked to a service.
 You cannot attach this policy to a user, group, or role within IAM.
 When you create a service-linked role for the service, this policy is automatically attached to your new role.
 Because the policy is required, you cannot detach the policy from the service-linked role.

 Changing policies for your IAM identities based on their activity